stavalfi/k8test/README.md

 > How do I manually remove all the tests resources?

-Depends on the namespace you chose to deploy all the tests resources to. it's its `k8test` namespace: `kubectl delete namesapce k8test`.
+Depends on the namespace you chose to deploy all the tests resources to. it's its `k8test` namespace: `kubectl delete namespace k8test`.
 That easy.

-If it's a custom namesapce (or default), you will need to search for all the resources with the label `k8test=true` and delete them.
+If it's a custom namespace (or default), you will need to search for all the resources with the label `k8test=true` and delete them.

 ## Core Team